-25 Easy Ways to Make Your Dog Happy
+25 Easy Ways to Keep Your Dog Happy

-Looking for some ways to make your dog happy?
-Luckily for us dogs are quite easy to please, so there’s a lot of extra little things we can do to to make our dogs happier throughout the day.
-From a little more snuggle time on the couch to switching up your dog walking routine, here’s 25 ways to make your dog happy.
+From a little more snuggle time on the couch to switching up your dog walking routine, here’s 25 ways to keep your dog happy.

 1. Play a Game of Hide & Seek

 It’s no secret that dogs love to play, and engaging in some fun indoor games such as hide & seek is an easy way to keep your dog happy.

 To play hide and seek have your dog stay while you go find a hiding spot.
 If your dog doesn’t have a good ‘stay’ you can enlist the help of someone else to distract your dog while you find your hiding spot.
 Then once you’re in your hiding spot call your dog and praise them when they find you.